mitchelllisle/yessql/docs/usage.md

  - `MySQLConfig`: A MySQL specific config
  - `PostgresConfig`: A Postgres specific config

 ---

+!!! note
-> The following examples will all use the Postgres variants of the library.
-All examples will work
-> for MySQL as well.
+    The following examples will all use the Postgres variants of the library.
+All examples will work for MySQL as well.
 Simply import the MySQL objects instead.

----

 ## Sourcing config values from the environment